Table of Contents

 42Signals delivers real-time, accurate data on keyword rankings and search visibility.
 This empowers teams to move away from gut-feel decisions.
 For example, the data can inform:

-Inventory & Forecasting: A rising Share of Search is a leading indicator of rising demand, allowing for better inventory planning.
+Inventory & Forecasting: A rising Share of Search is a leading indicator of rising demand, allowing for better inventory planning especially with stock availability analytics.

 SEO Strategy: Double down on keywords where you are on the cusp of page one.